Easy Clam Chowder

 You can store extra chowder as long as you do it correctly.

 1. Cool the chowder as quickly as possible in an ice bath.
 To do this, fill a large mixing bowl halfway with ice and water.
-Place a smaller mixing bowl into the ice bath and pour the chowder into the bowl.
+Place a smaller mixing bowl in the ice bath and pour the chowder into it.
 Stir until chilled.

 2. Transfer the chowder to an airtight container and put it in the fridge or freezer.

-Heavy cream doesn’t do very well when frozen.
+Heavy cream does not freeze very well.
 Therefore, if you have extra chowder with heavy creams, it will keep the best in the fridge.

 However, if you want to freeze an entire batch of this recipe, you can prepare everything as above and simply leave out the heavy cream before freezing.
 Add the heavy cream to the recipe when you reheat the clam chowder to serve.